 While urine has a longer detection period for cannabis, when it comes to cannabis in your bloodstream, it just doesn’t stick around for nearly as long.
 As a general rule of thumb for blood tests, cannabis stays in your blood for 24 hours to two days for occasional consumers.
 For regular consumers, that window of time extends from two days to seven or even ten days.

-Do you know if cannabis will be present for your blood test?
+Will THC be present in your blood test?

 For those who consume cannabis regularly, you the amount of time you should stop consuming marijuana at least one week before your blood test.